matn7/CS-Notes/src/main/java/basic_java/Java11.md

 declared with or without an implementation.
 - However, with Abstract classes, you can declare fields that are not static and final, and define public, protected and private concrete methods.
-- An Abstract class can extend only one parent class but it can implement multiple interfaces.
+- An Abstract class can extend only one parent class, but it can implement multiple interfaces.
 - When an Abstract class is subclassed, the subclass usually provides implementations for all of the abstract methods in its parent class.
 - However, if it does not, then the subclass must also be declared abstract.